tesspib/helm-diff/README.md

       --set stringArray              set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray         set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-string stringArray       set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --show-helm-labels             show Helm chart or app version label changes in the output, can be enabled via HELM_DIFF_SHOW_HELM_LABELS=true env var
       --show-secrets                 do not redact secret values in the output --strip-trailing-cr            strip trailing carriage return on input --suppress stringArray         allows suppression of the values listed in the diff output